Home » Articles » Out and About » Family Walks » Climb to the top of Munibung Hill. The view is spectacular!

 • Sixth and Seventh Streets, Boolaroo

 You can take your fur babies for a lovely walk.
 They must be on leads of course.
 Due to some sections of the track being badly eroded and steep, this isn’t ideal for young kids.
-Definitely no access for prams or wheelchairs.
+There is no access for prams or wheelchairs.
 There’s no designated car parking either.
 You’ll find entry points scattered amongst houses, so please be mindful of this and respect our neighbours.

 munibung-hill-lake-macquarie-gallery1